 Burry was a medical doctor who traded at night and at other times outside of his work hours.
-He had a passion—or some might say obsession—for the stock market.
+He had a passion—some might say obsession—for the stock market.
 He self-diagnosed himself with a high functioning form of autism called Asperger Syndrome.
 Adding to Burry’s unique personal character is the fact that he has one glass eye.
 Burry considers himself a value investor, and a disciple of value investing pioneers Benjamin Graham and Warren Buffett.
 Burry’s investment in Hyde Athletic Industries back in 1997 is a good example of his approach to small-cap stocks.
 Hyde Athletic was a maker of athletic footwear.
-When Burry bought the stock it was like when Buffett first bought Berkshire Hathaway.
+When Burry bought the stock, it was like when Buffett first bought Berkshire Hathaway.
 That is, it was selling at a deep discount, and less than its net working capital—what Graham called a net-net.
 Furthermore, the company was growing rapidly.

 In a November 1997 post on the Silicon Investor website, Burry wrote,

 … That they are growing sales when other shoe companies are floundering is a testament to me of the sublime power of the Saucony brand.
 To be growing sales at a 24% clip, have a tiny PSR or price-to-sales ratio, and be a net-net, this has to be a stock value investors would love.
 The only problem is management, but they seem to be doing a better job, and I like the way they are refocusing.

 Burry bought the stock for around $5 a share when its market cap was $31 million.
 But the company was worth at least $37 million based on its net working capital alone.
 Hyde Athletic eventually changed its name to Saucony, its most popular brand, which today has a rabid following among runners.
 Burry says he made a 50 percent return on this small-cap investment.